krzysu/blog.myviews.pl/pages/posts/en/2018-03-responsibility/responsibility.md

 > With great power comes great responsibility!

 Today I would like to take a look at our profession from a bigger picture.
 Technology is progressing very fast.
-We engineers can use our knowledge and skills in many different ways. **Are we always using them to do the right things?** This post is inspired by what I read about Silicon Valley and my life experience.
+We engineers can use our knowledge and skills in many different ways. **Are we always using them to do the right things?** This post is inspired by my life experience and what we all can read about Silicon Valley nowadays.
 Let's go through some responsibilities related to our industry and profession.

 ![responsibility](./responsibility.jpg)